 A huge element of this part of the curriculum is encouraging young ones to play imaginatively, meaning that there is call for nurseries, reception classes and childminders to be able to offer youngsters in their care a wide range of Early-Years Role-Play Equipment.

 For more information on the playground equipment, please complete the enquiry form provided.
 We shall get back to you right away with answers to any questions you may have and further information.

-The EYFS encourages children to enjoy pretend-play.
-Playing make believe games is beneficial for young people of all ages as it helps to stimulate and develop their imagination and creativity.
+EYFS encourages children to enjoy pretend-play.
+Playing make-believe games is beneficial for young people of all ages as it helps to stimulate and develop their imagination and creativity.

 'Home corner' furniture is another popular choice in nurseries too, allowing kids to role-play family life around a setting that replicates a house or often a kitchen.
-Children in Nottinghamshire NG2 5 are given a real life context they can relate to and by placing themselves in this context, young ones can learn about how to react and function in an appropriate way in the real world.
+Children in Armoy are given a real-life context they can relate to and by placing themselves in this context, young ones can learn about how to react and function in an appropriate way in the real world.

-Pretend play within these indoor settings are crucial to the development of young people.
-They not only learn about themselves, but also about the world and how to express new ideas and feelings within the context of a role.
+Pretend play within these indoor settings is crucial to the development of young people.
+They not only learn about themselves but also about the world and how to express new ideas and feelings within the context of a role.

-Through using their imaginations for this activity (https://www.nurseryoutdoorplayequipment.co.uk/learn/imaginary/nottinghamshire/), kids develop complex, higher-order thinking skills and also cultivate their emotional intelligence.
+Through using their imaginations for this activity, kids develop complex, higher-order thinking skills and also cultivate their emotional intelligence.
 Most essentially though, Pretend-Play allows youngsters to synthesise all of the EYFS knowledge and put their learning into practice.